mgama1/mgama1.github.io/_posts/2024-02-24-color_palette.md

 title: "Understanding colors in visual storytelling : how to exctract color palettes"
 ---

-I want you to close your eyes and imagine two characters from star wars fighting, a hero and a villian. what are their lightsaber colors?what colors are their clothes?
+I want you to close your eyes and imagine two characters from star wars fighting, a hero and a villain. what are their lightsaber colors?what colors are their clothes?
 Colors are a powerful way to tell a story in a manner that words alone cannot.

 <b><span style="color: #146ba8;">they can set the tone by making it cold and depressing</span></b> <b><span style="color: #d52d2e;">or evoke feelings of anger and danger.</span></b>